Keetje Tippel: Music

 The soundtrack was composed by Rogier van Otterloo, but unlike other film music was never published on LP.
 Only years later when a CD was released with the collected works of Van Otterloo, the music of the opening titles became available in mono from the film's soundtrack.

-In the film, the song "The money is on the streets" is sung by Riet Henius.
-This song, the text of which was co-written with Alexander Pola became a single.
+In the film, the song "The Money Is on the Streets" is sung by Riet Henius.
+This song, the text of which was co-written with Alexander Pola, became a single.
 On the B-side are two pieces of music by Willem Breuker, which are referred to as clips from the movie, but are not heard in the film.

 Reception

 In the Chicago Sun-Times, Roger Ebert gave the film 2 and a half stars out of 4, praising van De Van's performance, but criticizing the actress for "tending to break out into infectious grins and nose-twitching" in serious scenes, as well as the quick developments of the plot, suggesting that "[I]t’s as if a real human presence, a winning personality, is making its way past all the barriers of story and philosophy and letting us in on the joke", despite the original intentions of Verhoeven.

+The New York Times film review stated that "Keetje Tippel is doubtless one of the most gorgeous movies of the year, which is by no means to declare it one of the best.
+But giving this Dutch film its due is a little like making sport of Cinderella.
+Keetje Tippel, which opened yesterday at the 68th Street Playhouse, comes to us so coated with the sugar of its splendid costuming, its meticulously re-created late 19th-century Amsterdam atmosphere and the classicism of its improbable, happy ending that the temptation is not so much to advise prospective audiences to check their critical faculties at the door as to check their teeth for fresh cavities upon departing."